 Pemberton to Lillooet: 99 kilometers

-Continue your road trip past Whistler to Pemberton and north along the incredibly scenic Duffey Lake Road.
+Continue your British Columbia road trip past Whistler to Pemberton and head north along the beautiful scenery of the Duffey Lake Road.
 Driving from Pemberton to Lillooet on the Duffey Lake Road is well worth the journey.
-This winding open road is part of the Discovery Coast Circle Route, and climbs through narrow canyons overlooking rivers, past mountains, lakes and waterfalls.
+This winding open road passes through mountainous terrain and is part of the Discovery Coast Circle Route.
+The short drive climbs through narrow canyons overlooking rivers, past mountains, lakes and waterfalls.

 Popular attractions include Nairn Falls and Joffre Lakes Provincial Parks, the latter having some of the busiest hiking trails and park areas in the province during summer.
 The road includes a few pullouts for wildlife viewing and photography but note that they’re too small to accommodate large vehicles like RVs.